geertplaisier/tailormap-starter/README.md

 Note that the `admin` container must be started with the hostname it is deployed on configured separately, it does not use the `Host` HTTP header.

+## Running a full Tailormap stack

+See the `tailormap-viewer` project for a Docker Compose configuration with a full stack including a configuration database, backend api and administration interface.

+## Enabling continuous deployment with GitHub Actions

+Set these GitHub secrets:

+- `DEPLOY` to `true`
+- `HOSTNAME`: the hostname it will be deployed to
+- `API_PROXY_URL`: the URL where to proxy `/api/` from
+- `API_PROXY_HOST`: the hostname of the API proxy
+- `DOCKER_HOST_SNAPSHOT`: the Docker host (context)
+- `DOCKER_HOST_SNAPSHOT_SSH_CERT`: the SSH certificate to authenticate to the host
+- `DOCKER_HOST_SNAPSHOT_SSH_KEY`: private key for the certificate

+The GitHub action builds the container image on the GitHub Action runner with the name `ghcr.io/<owner>/<repo>` and pushes it to the GitHub container registry.
+It uses the repository name with `-snapshot` appended as the Docker Compose project name.
+Pull request deployments have `-pr-<number>` appended instead.
+These are also used for the container tags.